n-c0de-r/CS1.02_Song.Freezer/README.md

 Descriptions from the original files:

- A class that maintains information on a book.
+ A class that maintains information on a song.
- This might form part of a larger application such as a library system, for instance.
+ This might form part of a larger application such as a music player system, for instance.

  Based on the original by David J. Barnes and Michael Kölling